maikewu/forms/docs/fields/24-general-properties.md

 ---
-title: Repeating properties
+title: Repeating fields
 category: 62ebf4654ae80e09e468624b
 parentDoc: 62ec01bd561bab0aa775efe4
 ---

-On this page you will find a list of repeating properties of various fields.
+On this page you will find a list of repeating fields.

 >🚧
 >